Dlg4 (discs large MAGUK scaffold protein 4) - Rat Genome Database

 Biological Process

-AMPA glutamate receptor clustering (IBA,IEA,IMP)
+AMPA glutamate receptor clustering (IBA,IMP)

-cell-cell adhesion (IBA,IEA)
+cell-cell adhesion (IBA)

 cellular response to potassium ion (IEA,ISO)